njgeorge000158/Weather-Visualization-for-Vacations-from-APIs/README.TECHNICAL.md

 weatherx.py

 If the folders, logs and images, are not present, an IPython notebook will create them.
 The folder, resources, contains the output file from weather.ipynb, cities_weather.csv, which is the input file for vacations.ipynb; the folder, logs, contains log files from testing the IPython Notebooks; and the folder, images, has the PNG and HTML files of the IPython Notebooks' tables and plots.

 To place the IPython notebook in Log Mode or Image Mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-If the program is in Log Mode, it writes log information to files in the folder, logs.
+In Log Mode, the notebook writes log information to files in the folder, logs.
 If the program is in Image Mode, it writes all dataframes, hvplot maps, and matplotlib plots to PNG files in the folder, images.

 ----